VietDucNg/VietDucNg.github.io/_pages/about.md

 ---

 <br/>
-<b>Geospatial analyst</b> with 3+ years of experience working with 💻 GIS, cartography, remote sensing, and WebGIS.
+**GIS analyst** with 3+ years of experience working with 💻 GIS, cartography, remote sensing, and WebGIS.
 Familiar with 🤖 programming, photogrammetry, geo data, 3D point cloud, statistics, machine learning, and visualization

 Examples of my works:

-✅ Developed good-looking user-friendly WebGIS applications
+✅ Developed good-looking user-friendly **WebGIS** applications

-✅ Implemented 𝗿𝗮𝗻𝗱𝗼𝗺 𝗳𝗼𝗿𝗲𝘀𝘁 𝗮𝗹𝗴𝗼𝗿𝗶𝘁𝗵𝗺 with Landsat 8, Sentinel 1, and Sentinel 2 data in Google Earth Engine.
+✅ Implemented **random forest algorithm** with Landsat 8, Sentinel 1, and Sentinel 2 data in Google Earth Engine.
 Achieved 91% overall accuracy of crop type classification in Central Asia

-✅ Implemented AMS3D algorithm with 𝗔𝗟𝗦 𝗔𝗶𝗿𝗯𝗼𝗿𝗻𝗲 𝗟𝗮𝘀𝗲𝗿 𝗦𝗰𝗮𝗻𝗻𝗶𝗻𝗴 data detecting 78% of trees in North Rhine-Westphalia, 0.86 R-squared of tree height estimates, and 0.74 R-squared of DBH estimates
+✅ Implemented AMS3D algorithm with **ALS Airborne Laser Scanning** data detecting 78% of trees in North Rhine-Westphalia, 0.86 R-squared of tree height estimates, and 0.74 R-squared of DBH estimates

 ✅ Developed **spectral library** from EnMap satellite data for land cover research in Germnay